 Hydrogen | +++ | + | ++ | +++ | +++ | +++ | ++ |

-The average buying price of each solar battery goes as follow:
+The average buying price of each solar battery in 2024 is as follows:

 It is well known that lithium batteries are the most expensive.
-But as we demonstrated recently, the buying price of a battery does not reflect its real price.
+However, the retail price of a battery does not reflect its real price.
 Batteries have different life duration, storage capacities, and abilities.

 The Levelized cost of storage (LCOS) is the best way to compare the cost of various battery technologies.
-It is expressed in USD/kWh and takes into account the total life cycle of each battery.
+It is expressed in USD/kWh and considers each battery’s total life cycle.

 Now let’s compare the average LCOS of each solar battery: